Teryl Rothery

-Teryl Rothery is a Canadian actress of stage, television, and film.
+Teryl Rothery (born November 9, 1962) is a Canadian actress of stage, television, and film.
 She is best known for portraying Dr. Janet Fraiser in the TV series Stargate SG-1.
 She co-starred as Grace Sherman in Cedar Cove, and has had major roles as Muriel in Virgin River, Jean Loring in Arrow and Celia Hudson in Nancy Drew.
-She has been involved in a number of television movies.
+She has been involved in a number of television movies, particularly for Hallmark Entertainment.